Performance to price ratio. The higher, the better.

 |Launch price (MSRP)||$119|

-GeForce GTX 750's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
+GeForce GTX 750's specs such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of GeForce GTX 750's performance, but for precise assessment you have to consider its benchmark and gaming test results.

 |Core clock speed||1020 MHz||of 2610 (Radeon RX 6500 XT)|